REGULATION DEEP-DIVE

 Commercial installations follow the same principles as domestic but with additional considerations for three-phase supplies, larger load diversity, and more complex circuit arrangements.

-• Phase balancing — in three-phase installations, circuits must be distributed across the three phases to balance the load.
-Unbalanced loads cause excessive neutral current and voltage imbalance.
-Allocate single-phase circuits approximately equally across L1, L2, and L3.
+• Phase balancing — in three-phase installations, circuits are distributed across the three phases to balance the load.
+Unbalanced loads cause excessive neutral current and voltage imbalance, so allocate single-phase circuits approximately equally across L1, L2 and L3.

 • Sub-distribution — large commercial installations use sub-distribution boards to reduce cable lengths and improve discrimination.
-The main distribution board supplies sub-boards via sub-main cables, and the sub-boards supply final circuits.
+The main board supplies sub-boards via sub-mains, and the sub-boards supply final circuits.
 Each sub-board serves a defined area or function.

-• Essential and non-essential loads — commercial installations often separate essential loads (servers, fire alarms, emergency lighting, security) from non-essential loads (general lighting, socket outlets, HVAC).
-Essential loads may be supplied from a UPS or generator, requiring separate distribution.
+• Essential and non-essential loads — essential loads (servers, fire alarms, emergency lighting, security) are separated from non-essential loads (general lighting, socket outlets, HVAC).
+Essential loads may be supplied from a UPS or generator, requiring separate distribution, and safety services carry the independence requirement of Regulation 560.7.1 in their own right.

-The design process for a commercial installation typically starts with a load schedule (listing every item of equipment and its power demand), followed by a diversity assessment (applying allowances for diversity — BS 7671 defines diversity but the worked allowance tables sit in the IET On-Site Guide and Guidance Note 1), then circuit allocation (deciding which loads go on which circuits), and finally cable sizing and protective device selection for each circuit.
-Current-carrying capacity and voltage drop figures for that final step come from BS 7671 Appendix 4.
+The design process for a commercial installation typically starts with a load schedule (every item of equipment and its power demand), followed by a diversity assessment, then circuit allocation (deciding which loads go on which circuits), and finally cable sizing and protective device selection for each circuit.
+BS 7671 permits the diversity step at Regulation 311.1 and defines the term in Part 2, but the worked allowance tables are in the IET On-Site Guide (Appendix A, Table A2) — which itself cautions that the values are guidance only, are not recently updated, and that appropriate allowances call for special knowledge and experience.
+Current-carrying capacity and voltage drop figures for the final step come from BS 7671 Appendix 4.
 The cable sizing calculator handles the cable sizing and protective device verification for each individual circuit.

 Frequently Asked Questions About Circuit Division and Design